ni-sh-a-char/Monsterrr/README.md

 - `!translate <lang> <text>` — Translate text to another language.
 - `!voice <audio>` — Process a voice command.

-**Natural Language:**
+**Web Search & Natural Language:**
-You can converse with Monsterrr in natural language.
-The bot will understand context, remember your history, and respond intelligently.
+You can converse with Monsterrr in natural language, ask questions, or paste a URL.
+The bot will search the web and summarize results like ChatGPT, in addition to all other features.
+The `!search` command is also available for explicit queries.

 ---